Skip to main content

 Patients currently receiving empagliflozin: Initially, same daily dosage of empagliflozin and 1 g of extended-release metformin hydrochloride, administered once daily in the morning.

-Patients currently receiving both empagliflozin and metformin hydrochloride: Initially, same daily dosage of empagliflozin and a total daily dosage of extended-release metformin hydrochloride similar to the patient's existing dosage, administered once daily in the morning.
+Patients currently receiving both empagliflozin and metformin hydrochloride: Initially, same daily dosage of empagliflozin and total daily dosage of extended-release metformin hydrochloride similar to patient's existing dosage, administered once daily in the morning.

 Special Populations